irvene2000/Geofence/README.md

 ## Getting Started

 After cloning the project.
 Open the Geofence.xcworkspace file and you should be able to build and run.
 Tested on Xcode 11.
+Use Command+R to build to the selected simulator or device while Command+U will execute the test suite which currently only contains unit tests for ViewModel.swift

 ### Prerequisites